 Among the town’s tradesmen, in the first three years of the series, look for half-Comanche blacksmith and a good friend to Festus, Quint Asper, played by a very young Burt Reynolds.

 Is it Dazzling Color or Brilliant Black & White?
 We’re going to color your world—or not!
-Either way, it’s...
+Either way, it’s going to be fun!...
 READ MORE